datacommonsorg/docsite/custom_dc/faq.md

 ### How does the natural language (NL) interface work?

 The Data Commons NL interface has the ability to use a combination of different embedding models, heuristics and large-language models (LLMs) (as fallback).
-Given an NL query, it first detects schema (variables, properties, etc) and entities (e.g., places like "California") in the query, and then responds with a set of charts chosen based on the query shape (ranking, etc.) and data existence constraints.
+Given an NL query, it first detects schema information (variables, properties, etc.) and entities (e.g., places like "California") in the query, and then responds with a set of charts chosen based on the query shape (ranking, etc.) and data existence constraints.

 The custom instance uses a local open-source Python ML library, Sentence Transformers model, from [https://huggingface.co/sentence-transformers](https://huggingface.co/sentence-transformers), and does not use LLM fallback.